 Everyone who receives City-provided curbside pickup by Pine Tree (single family homes and multifamilies of 4 units or less) has to purchase tags.

 Is there be a senior discount?

-No. Everyone pays the same price for the same size bags.
-However, those who produce less trash and/or recycle more need fewer bags and have lower cost.
+No. Everyone pays the same price per tag.
+However, those who produce less waste need fewer tags and have lower cost.

-What if I don’t have the proper bag?
+What if I don’t have the proper tag?

 How does the City deal with offenders?

-The City regularly monitors areas that have historically had dumping issues.
+The City regularly monitors collection issues.
 We take steps to identify offenders, and repeat offenders, if any, are cited in accordance with local and state law.

-How many PAYT bags can we dispose of each week?
+How many tagged bags can we dispose of each week?

-There is no limit on how many specially marked, City approved PAYT bags you may place curbside each week for pickup.
-The PAYT program is designed to offset the cost of trash disposal.
-Each resident controls how much they spend for their own trash disposal.
+There is no limit on how many bags with official orange tags you may place curbside each week for pickup.
+The PAYT program is designed to offset the cost of solid waste disposal.
+Each resident controls how much they spend for their own waste disposal.

-Do I have to put a PAYT bag out each week?
+Do I have to put a bag out each week?